-9 Unless the context clearly requires otherwise, the definitions in 10 this section apply throughout this chapter.
+Unless the context clearly requires otherwise, the definitions in this section apply throughout this chapter.

-(1) "Alcoholism" means a disease, characterized by a dependency on alcoholic beverages, loss of control over the amount and circumstances of use, symptoms of tolerance, physiological or psychological withdrawal, or both, if use is reduced or discontinued, and impairment of health or disruption of social or economic functioning.

-17 (2) "Approved substance use disorder treatment program" means a 18 program for minors with substance use disorders provided by a 19 treatment program licensed or certified by the department of health 20 as meeting standards adopted under chapter 71.24 RCW.

-(3) "Authority" means the Washington state health care authority.

-- 22 (4) "((Chemical dependency)) Substance use disorder means:

-- 23 (a) Alcoholism;

-- 24 (b) Drug addiction; or

-25 (c) Dependence on alcohol and one or more other psychoactive 26 chemicals, as the context requires.

-(5) "Chemical dependency professional" means a person certified as a chemical dependency professional by the department of health under chapter 18.205 RCW.

-30 (6) "Child psychiatrist" means a person having a license as a 31 physician and surgeon in this state, who has had graduate training in 32 child psychiatry in a program approved by the American Medical 33 Association or the American Osteopathic Association, and who is board 34 eligible or board certified in child psychiatry.

-(7) "Children's mental health specialist" means:

-36 (a) A mental health professional who has completed a minimum of37 one hundred actual hours, not quarter or semester hours, of specialized training devoted to the study of child development and the treatment of children; and
+- (1) "Alcoholism" means a disease, characterized by a dependency on alcoholic beverages, loss of control over the amount and circumstances of use, symptoms of tolerance, physiological or psychological withdrawal, or both, if use is reduced or discontinued, and impairment of health or disruption of social or economic functioning. - (2) "Approved substance use disorder treatment program" means a program for minors with substance use disorders provided by a treatment program licensed or certified by the department of health as meeting standards adopted under chapter 71.24 RCW. - (3) "Authority" means the Washington state health care authority. - (4) "((Chemical dependency)) Substance use disorder means: - (a) Alcoholism; - 24 (b) Drug addiction; or - 25 (c) Dependence on alcohol and one or more other psychoactive 26 chemicals, as the context requires. - (5) "Chemical dependency professional" means a person certified as a chemical dependency professional by the department of health under chapter 18.205 RCW. - (6) "Child psychiatrist" means a person having a license as a physician and surgeon in this state, who has had graduate training in child psychiatry in a program approved by the American Medical Association or the American Osteopathic Association, and who is board eligible or board certified in child psychiatry. - 35 (7) "Children's mental health specialist" means: - 36 (a) A mental health professional who has completed a minimum of 37 one hundred actual hours, not quarter or semester hours, of specialized training devoted to the study of child development and the treatment of children; and

-3 (b) A mental health professional who has the equivalent of one 4 year of full-time experience in the treatment of children under the 5 supervision of a children's mental health specialist.

-6 (8) "Commitment" means a determination by a judge or court 7 commissioner, made after a commitment hearing, that the minor is in 8 need of inpatient diagnosis, evaluation, or treatment or that the 9 minor is in need of less restrictive alternative treatment.

-10 (9) "Department" means the department of social and health 11 services.

-(10) "Designated crisis responder" ((means a person designated by a behavioral health organization to perform the duties specified in this chapter)) has the same meaning as provided in RCW 71.05.020.

-(11) "Director" means the director of the authority.

-16 (12)(("Drug addiction" means a disease, characterized by a 17 dependency on psychoactive chemicals, loss of control over the amount and circumstances of use, symptoms of tolerance, physiological or 18 psychological withdrawal, or both, if use is reduced or discontinued, 19 and impairment of health or disruption of social or economic 20 "Behavioral health administrative services 21 functioning)) 22 organization" has the same meaning as provided in RCW 71.24.025.
+- (b) A mental health professional who has the equivalent of one year of full-time experience in the treatment of children under the supervision of a children's mental health specialist. - (8) "Commitment" means a determination by a judge or court commissioner, made after a commitment hearing, that the minor is in need of inpatient diagnosis, evaluation, or treatment or that the minor is in need of less restrictive alternative treatment. - (9) "Department" means the department of social and health services. - (10) "Designated crisis responder" ((means a person designated by a behavioral health organization to perform the duties specified in this chapter)) has the same meaning as provided in RCW 71.05.020. - (11) "Director" means the director of the authority. - (12) (("Drug addiction" means a disease, characterized by a dependency on psychoactive chemicals, loss of control over the amount and circumstances of use, symptoms of tolerance, physiological or psychological withdrawal, or both, if use is reduced or discontinued, and impairment of health or disruption of social or economic functioning))